St. Edward’s University Campus Master Plan—Planning for the Future, Preserving the Past

 Spurring Growth, Maintaining Excellence

 In 2011, the university’s Board of Trustees approved a new campus master plan to guide the growth of the university through 2015.
 The plan details a strategy and guidelines for upcoming facilities and landscaping while maintaining the architectural integrity of the hilltop.
-Improvements over the next five years include:
+The most recent improvements completed include:

 - Construction of the John Brooks Williams Natural Sciences and Technology Center–South Building